AOT-Technologies/forms-flow-installation-doc/Pages/Docker_Based/SetUp/Bpm.md

 - `cd {Your Directory}/forms-flow-ai/forms-flow-bpm`
 - Run `docker-compose up -d` to start.

-> NOTE : Use --build command with the start command to reflect any future .env changes eg : docker-compose up --build -d {: .bg-grey-lt-000 .mt-8 .p-3}
+> NOTE : Use `--build` command with the start command to reflect any future .env changes
+>eg : `docker-compose up --build -d`
+{: .bg-grey-lt-000}

 ### To stop the application
 - Run `docker-compose stop` to stop.